 People were cared for with dignity and respect.
+A family member told us, "They treat [my relative] with respect.
+They would soon let them know if [they] were not happy".
 Staff spoke with people with kindness and warmth and were observed laughing and joking with them.
 We also observed that personal care was provided in a discreet and private way.
 Staff knocked on people's doors and waited for a response before entering.
+One person told us, "They [staff] knock on my door and say hello".
+Another person said, "Yes, they knock on my door".
+A family member told us, "[my relative] always keeps [their] door shut.
+Staff respect that and knock before they go in which is good".
 Staff told us the action they took to ensure people's privacy and dignity was respected when supporting them with personal care.
 This included making sure doors and curtains were closed and people were covered as much as possible.
-A member of staff explained the action they took to respect peoples' privacy and dignity, "I have a quiet word with [people] and suggest we go to their room [if they need support with personal care].
-I knock on their door and try to make things as private as possible for them".

 Staff understood the importance of respecting people's choice.
-They spoke with us about how they cared for people and we observed that people were offered choices in what they wanted to wear, what they preferred to eat and whether they took part in activities.
+They spoke with us about how they cared for people and we observed that people were offered choices in what they wanted to wear, what they preferred to eat, where they sat and whether they took part in activities.
 Choices were offered in line with people's care plans and preferred communication style.
-Where people declined to take part in an activity or wanted an alternative this was respected.
-A member of staff said, "I give [people] a choice.
-I ask them if they want a bath or a shower, which they would prefer.
-Some want their hair washed, it's up to them.
-It is their choice and they will tell us".
+One person's care plan stated 'I like to make choices and will touch/point to what I want.
+Offer me a choice of two or three things at a time no more'.
+During the inspection we observed staff offering the person a choice of what they wanted to drink and what sandwich they wanted, in line with their care plan.

-People and where appropriate, their families were involved in discussions about developing their care plans, which were centred on the person as an individual.
+People and where appropriate, their families were involved in discussions about developing their care plans.
+One person told us, "Yes, I think we talk about it [care plan] sometimes".
+A family member told us, "My daughter comes over with me and we review [my relative's] care.
+We are included in any decisions they make".
+They added "[My relative] is included as well in [their] care reviews".
 We saw that people's care plans contained information about their life history to assist staff in understanding their background and what might be important to them.
 Staff used the information contained in people's care plans to ensure they were aware of people's needs and their likes and dislikes.